 Closing your CardUp Account as contemplated by clause 10.1 or termination of these Terms:

-- does not affect either party’s rights and obligations that accrued before that termination, including your obligation to pay any CardUp Fees or other fees for the provision of the CardUp Service prior to termination;
+- does not affect either party’s rights and obligations , including Chargebacks and any other fees for the provision of the CardUp Service accrued prior to termination;

 - does not affect our right to apply any payment(s) to your Payment Card where such payment(s) have already been made by us in accordance with your instructions prior to termination; and